Home Learning Links

 Click here to visit Discovery Education website.

 Education city is a home learning tool that has resources across the curriculum, including Phonics, Maths and Science.
 Each resource comes with a set of learning slides that can be used to help your child revisit their learning that they have completed in school.
 In addition to this, children are able to play games online games safely against children from around the world!
 They race each other to see who will climb the world leader board!
 Each child has heir own login.
-If you would like a new copy of this, please see Mrs Gibbons.
+If you would like a new copy of this, please see the school office.

 Click here to visit Education City website, below are screenshots of the activities within the website.